Homa2071525/BellaBeat/README.md

    [Calorie](https://public.tableau.com/shared/WS35K443Z?:display_count=n&:origin=viz_share_link)

 ### Recommendations:
-1. Reach more people with Bellabeat by tailoring messages for different groups.
-Collaborate with diverse female influencers, like those in fitness or moms of different ages, to make messages for all women.
-Share on social media to tell people about Bellabeat and how to use it best.
+1. Customize messages for different groups to reach more people with Bellabeat.
+Collaborate with diverse female influencers, including those in fitness or mothers of various ages, to craft messages for all women.
+Share on social media platforms to inform people about Bellabeat and optimize its usage.

 2. Capture a full health picture by recording sleep data.
 Prioritize understanding reasons for not wearing the device during sleep through focus groups or customer surveys to enhance user experience.